Frommers.com Frommers.com

 Art Galleries

 Budapest is home to a developing, yet often economically turbulent art gallery scene.
-Many galleries open; seem to generate public enthusiasm, then just as quickly are vacant storefronts.
+Many galleries open, seem to generate public enthusiasm, then just as quickly are vacant storefronts.
 Uniquely, some art galleries are also auction houses, and vice versa, but dedicated art galleries are trying their hand at independence.
 Many galleries are antique and contemporary hybrid ventures that feature anything from fine art to vintage books.
 A new generation of Hungarian collectors has developed, and significant interest from European and international collectors has really fueled the development of the Hungarian modern-art market.
-The market for antiques has also been on the rise as long forgotten objects from the communist era have been removed from storage and are once again entering the market.
+The market for antiques has also been on the rise as long-forgotten objects from the Communist era have been removed from storage and are once again entering the market.
 Contemporary artists have made less headway in the past, but in the last few years they are starting to get recognized and rewarded for their efforts.

 Export rules apply to all works of art as well as antiques that are considered Hungarian cultural treasures, although that list has become less expensive than it once was.
 Before completing a purchase, confirm that you'll be allowed to take the work out of the country; gallery proprietors should have the requisite documentation on hand.

 The new galleries are breaking with tradition regarding their opening hours.
 Some are open daily, while others are closed on Monday, like museums.
 Still others are open until early evening on Saturday, really deviating from all norms.
 Two areas of concentration are the Inner City of Pest and Buda's Castle District.
-However, breaking out of the crowd, means breaking out of the neighborhood too.
+However, breaking out of the crowd means breaking out of the neighborhood too.
 If you want to power browse in a concentrated area, then head to the art and antiques area of Budapest along Falk Miksa, from Jászai Mari tér down to the parliament.
 A host of art galleries and antiques shops can be found along this route.

 Contemporary Hungarian Art Lights the Spark -- Sometimes a foreigner can make a difference in the country they adopt as a home, and this is what Dianne C. Brown has done.
-After moving here in 1994 when her husband was transferred to Budapest, Dianne founded the Friends of the Fine Arts Museum, the first museum docent program in Europe.
+After moving here in 1994 when her husband was transferred to Budapest, Dianne founded the Friends of the Fine Arts Museum, the first museum Friends program in Hungary.
 At the time, the museum was a place for research, but not an amicable place for visitors.
 Many of the holdings of the museum were shipped to Germany during the war, and returned at the end of the war with the help of repatriated Hungarians who raised money and awareness of the importance of the pieces.
 The newly founded Friends organization sponsored events such as Open Day, allowing a behind-the-scenes look at the holdings which were not on display and how paintings were restored.
 Dianne continued to work with the organization for 6 years acting as its first president and continuing as a member of the board.

-With her 14-year commitment to working with Hungarian art, she has been inspirational in renewing interest in the country's contemporary artists and their work.
+With her 16-year commitment to working with Hungarian art, she has been inspirational in renewing interest in the country's contemporary artists and their work.
 Dianne founded the Sparks Gallery; she opened the Art Factory in 2005 and continues as its director.

 Beauty & Health

 Before you happen to have the need for an aspirin, but realize you forgot to pack it, it is best to know that anything remotely related to medication from pain relievers to stomach upset remedies, can only be purchased in a pharmacy.
-Conversely, personal products for ladies and condoms can be found everywhere.
+Conversely, personal products for ladies, and condoms can be found everywhere.

-Department Stores
+Department Stores & Malls

 Fashion